anishhdiwan/motion_ncsn/README.md

                         The directory of image outputs
 ```

-There are four runner classes.
+The main runner class, used for annealed langevin dynamics is AnnealRunner.

 * `AnnealRunner` The main runner class for experiments related to NCSN and annealed Langevin dynamics.
-* `BaselineRunner` Compared to `AnnealRunner`, this one does not anneal the noise.
-Instead, it uses a single fixed noise variance.
-* `ScoreNetRunner` This is the runner class for reproducing the experiment of Figure 1 (Middle, Right)
-* `ToyRunner` This is the runner class for reproducing the experiment of Figure 2 and Figure 3.

 Configuration files are stored in  `configs/`.
 For example, the configuration file of `AnnealRunner` is `configs/anneal.yml`.
 Log files are commonly stored in `run/logs/doc_name`, and tensorboard files are in `run/tensorboard/doc_name`.
 Here `doc_name` is the value fed to option `--doc`.
+However, if `main.py` is run coupled with other algorithms, a config can also be passed via the primary algorithm.

 ### Training